 I’ve often thought that homeschooling now is so much easier than when I was a homeschool student.
 There are just so many more resources available to homeschool moms.
 The Techie Homeschool Mom’s Online Unit Studies are an excellent example of this.
-Via the computer, my girls can access her fun, interactive courses and learn about a variety of subjects from science to art.
+Via the computer, my girls can access her fun, interactive courses and learn about a variety of subjects from science to history to art.

 Why Unit Studies?

 Unit studies are a great way to teach multiple grades at the same time.
 Sunshine and Lily are currently in grades 3 and 2, but by doing unit studies, I can cover the same subject with both of them.
 (And Jade, in preschool, is often listening and watching as well.)

 This makes our school more interactive, as they both participate and offer ideas.
 It also saves me time, as I’m covering one subject once, instead of teaching it to each of them.

 Unit studies allow you to pursue your child’s interests.
 You can cover multiple subjects in one topic, harnessing your child’s passions to help him or her learn.
 I like this because I feel like it more naturally mimics real life.
 Most of life isn’t segmented into sections as school is.